 At Key Stage 3, we aim to provide our pupils with an overall knowledge and understanding of the Christian faith and in particular an understanding of the unique ethos of our school.
-By the end of this key stage, pupils will be able to apply Christian religious principles and teachings to their lives and will have explored four other major world religions, namely Judaism, Islam, Buddhism and Sikhism.
+By the end of this key stage, pupils will be familiar with Christian principles and teachings; they will also have explored other major world religions, namely Judaism and Islam.